The Unique Melody Maestro V2 is a second-generation 12 balanced armature driver monitor in custom and universal formats. It is priced at $1979.

 The second key pitch is the V2 aspect.
-The Maestro has been out some time already and the V1 also packed 12 drivers in a similar configuration but this time UM have seen fit to do some tweaks to its premier CIEM, much like the rest of its lineup.
+The Maestro has been out for some time already and the V1 also packed 12 drivers in a similar configuration but this time UM has seen fit to do some tweaks to its premier CIEM, much like the rest of its lineup.

-Edit: Update but UM are working on a new site upgrade that will eventually do away with this forms process shortly.
+Edit: Update but UM is working on a new site upgrade that will eventually do away with this forms process shortly.

 The Design Portfolio

-You do not necessarily get to see the full range of artistic capability though through their website, UM Global’s website has a more enticing gallery of options to peruse but I usually find the Unique Melody Facebook page to be the most up to date and dynamic in term of design inspiration.
+You do not necessarily get to see the full range of artistic capability through through their website, UM Global’s website has a more enticing gallery of options to peruse but I usually find the Unique Melody Facebook page to be the most up-to-date and dynamic in terms of design inspiration.

 The custom art of our logo was also sharp, clean, and with the correct ratio.
-On the inside of the shell you will find your printed initial (if request) plus the serial number; blue for left and red for right.
+On the inside of the shell, you will find your printed initial (if requested) plus the serial number; blue for the left and red for the right.

 Terminations And Options

 Open or closed jaw stances do not break the seal and sudden head movements have no impact on the stability of the units in your ears.
-I am amazed actually they managed to produce a 12 driver shell this small and comfortable, to be honest.
-The 10 driver Roxanne from JH Harvey is huge in comparison.
+I am amazed actually that they managed to produce a 12-driver shell this small and comfortable, to be honest.
+The 10-driver Roxanne from JH Harvey is huge in comparison.

 It has a thickish rounded note, particularly in the lower midrange where bass presence is slightly boosted over the older V1 and overall the V2 conveys a more musical and natural sounding signature than the brighter sounding and thinner V1.
-Vocals and the presence region are more elevated in contrast to a laid back but an articulate treble signature.
+Vocals and the presence region are more elevated in contrast to a laid-back but articulate treble signature.

-Of the two the V2 is the more aggressive and energetic sounding from the low to midrange whereas the V1 has the greater treble energy and more forward top end profile.
+Of the two the V2 is the more aggressive and energetic sounding from the low to midrange whereas the V1 has the greater treble energy and a more forward top-end profile.